 Popular plant-based natural protein powders come from peas, hemp seeds, and brown rice.
 It's also possible to make your own at home with everyday ingredients like chia seeds, flaxseeds, or cashews.

 While commercial protein powders can be expensive, making your own at home is easy.
 There are many ways to mix and match ingredients, from different seeds to nut butter to coconut or almond milk.
 The best part about DIY blends?
 You know exactly what's in them!
 So now you have no excuse for skipping out on breakfast or an evening snack.

 Some natural fruit powders (like vanilla or strawberry) can add more flavoring without increasing your calorie count.
 If you're following a vegan diet or prefer not to use dairy products, soymilk or almond milk work, but adding some banana will still make it taste buttery and indulgent.

-Don't expect any homemade recipe to match up to a McDonald's Vanilla Milkshake, but if you're looking for healthy choices, there's absolutely no reason why they shouldn't!
-Also, remember that freezing your leftovers into popsicles will make them last longer and stop being so hungry every time you open your freezer.
+Don't expect any homemade recipe to match up to a McDonald's Vanilla Milkshake, but if you're looking for healthy choices, there's no reason why they shouldn't!
+Also, remember that freezing your leftovers into popsicles will make them last longer, and stop being so hungry every time you open your freezer.